The64thGamer/cheeseepedia/content/nlaewd1c6i35dqx2/content.md

 ***Chuck E. Cheese Roll*** is a CEC branded Skee-Ball machine that was found in many of the restaurants.
 It is distinctly different than the "Skee ball" and "Alley Roller" games, which were also found in restaurants later on.
-It dates all the way to Pizza Time Theatre, and early on was one of the only ways to earn tickets in the restaurants. {{< cite 1 >}}
+It dates all the way to Pizza Time Theatre, and early on was one of the only ways to earn tickets in the restaurants.
+[1]

 ## Appearance and Scoring